null Andrew Bateman, PhD

-My research focuses on how cells communicate.
-I am currently studying a protein called progranulin, which is secreted by cells and instructs nearby cells to divide and to move.
+My research focuses on how communication between cells relates to disease.
+Progranulin is a protein secreted by cells that instructs nearby cells to divide and move.
 It also inhibits cell death caused by challenges such as starvation or chemotherapeutic drugs.
-There are many important roles for this molecule.
-It is over expressed in many cancers and renders cancer cells much more aggressive.
+Among the many important roles for this molecule, progranulin keeps nerve cells alive.
+Losing only one half of the brain’s progranulin levels by mutation causes frontotemporal dementia, a devastating degenerative brain disease.
+I wish to understand how progranulin protects the brain.
+It is overexpressed in many cancers and renders cancer cells much more aggressive.
 Blocking progranulin may be a route to cancer therapy.
-In the brain progranulin keeps nerve cells alive.
-Losing only one half of the brain’s progranulin levels by mutation causes a devastating brain disease called frontotemporal dementia (FTD).
-I wish to understand how progranulin protects the brain.
-Progranulin reduces inflammation.
-Its levels increase rapidly in injured tissues.
-We have shown that progranulin helps the wound repair process.
-This may help diabetics with chronic ulcers that often heal badly.
-Progranulin also helps regenerate new blood vessels (angiogenesis).
+Progranulin also reduces inflammation, and its levels increase rapidly in injured tissues.
+We have shown that progranulin helps the wound repair process, including angiogenesis.
+This may help people suffering from chronic wounds that fail to heal properly.